sciencepants/sciencepants/README.md

 - 🔬 Visualizing science data for your ocular consumption

-- 📊 Python, Matplotlib, Plotly, D3, ChartJS
+- 📊 R, Python, Matplotlib, Plotly, D3, ChartJS

 <!--
 **sciencepants/sciencepants** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.